alfredbaudisch/alfredbaudisch.com/content/posts/2021-05-14-day-65-material-maker-first-contact.md

 type: "post"
 ---

 [Material Maker](https://rodzilla.itch.io/material-maker) is a free and [open-source](https://github.com/RodZill4/material-maker) alternative to Substance Designer.
-Of course, a lot of features are missing (and there’s no Undo), but Material Maker is still a wonderful software made by just ONE person!
-And still, it’s quite powerful.
+Of course, a lot of features are missing (and there's no Undo), but Material Maker is still a wonderful software made by just ONE person!
+And still, it's quite powerful.
 I followed the official intro and made a procedural brick material.

 What I liked the most about Material Maker: